Charles Silent: Southern California

 Silent settled in Los Angeles near the end of 1885.
 There, as a partner in the legal firm Houghton, Silent, and Campbell, he became "one of the leading attorneys not only of the bar of Los Angeles, but of the state of California".
 His interest in horticulture led to him accepting membership on the Los Angeles park commission.
 As a commission member, Silent became key in refurbishment of Pershing Square (Los Angeles).
 In 1897, as a means of reducing local unemployment in the city, Silent organized a beautification project for the entrance to Elysian Park.

 In 1907, Silent's son Chester died in a hunting accident, to which the former judge responded by largely withdrawing from his legal practice and devoting his time to real estate projects.
 One of these, Chester Place, was named after his son.

-Silent died at his Los Alisos Ranch, near Glendora, California, on December 14, 1918.
+Silent died at his Los Alisos Ranch, in Glendora, California, on December 14, 1918.
 His cremains were placed in a family plot at Los Angeles' Angelus-Rosedale Cemetery.